execute() runs a sampling design against one or more data frames,

 For hierarchical data where all stages are in one frame:

-design |> execute(frame, seed = 2025)The frame must contain all clustering variables and respect nesting.
+design |> execute(frame, seed = 2025)The frame must contain all clustering variables and represent the stage

 Multi-Stage with Multiple Frames